-An important point to understand is that your 12-word phrase and password are not related.
+An important point to understand is that your 12-word phrase and password are NOT related.

-When restoring your wallet from the 12 words, Exodus overwrites the wallet that existed previously, if a wallet did exist, and re-generates the private keys for the wallet using those 12 words as the seed.
+When you restore your wallet from the 12 words, Exodus overwrites any previously existing Exodus wallet on your system and re-generates the private keys for the wallet using those 12 words as the seed.
 Because the 12-word phrase is not connected to any password, that means that after restoring, there is no password protection on your wallet.
 It must be re-enabled by setting up a new one in the Backup menu.
 After restoring from your 12-word phrase, the first thing your should do is protect your wallet with a password.